ppy/osu-wiki/news/2026/2026-01-18-survey-mod-multipliers.md

 ![Current leaderboard of the top difficulty of "xi - Blue Zenith (Asphyxia) [FOUR DIMENSIONS]" with wuhua at the top](/wiki/shared/news/2026-01-18-survey-mod-multipliers/leaderboard.png)

-The top 1-miss score ranks above the #2 FC due to the Classic mod multiplier, a phenomenon which has caused contention over the past few years (with not just this leaderboard).
+With the current Classic mod multiplier, the top 1-miss score ranks above the #2 FC, a phenomenon which has caused contention over the past few years (with not just this leaderboard).

 While this 0.96x multiplier was chosen by community vote with precisely this intention (mainly since it's harder to get good accuracy on osu!(lazer) with its [slider accuracy mechanic](/wiki/Help_centre/Upgrading_to_lazer#slider-head-circles-require-accuracy-when-hitting)), there are a lot more players playing on osu!(lazer) nowadays (~34% of the active playerbase).
 Because of that, there's cause for re-evaluating how stable and lazer scores should coexist.